kb-dk/newspaper-workflow-restart-trigger/README.md

 In rarer cases, such as where a bug caused a component to give a spuriously successful result, one may also need to be able to restart the workflow from an arbitrary position.

-This package provides a command-line tool capable of handling all these scenarios.
+This package provides a command-line tool capable of handling these scenarios.

+#Packaging And Installation#

+The release consists of a single .tar.gz archive which unpacks to a directory containg `lib`, `conf` and `bin` subdirectories.
+There is a single script `restart-workflow.sh` in the `bin` directory.
+Running this without any parameters will output a usage summary.
+The `conf` directory contains a sample properties file and logback configuration, and all dependencies are in the `lib` directory.

+The applications has a negligible I/O, CPU and diskspace footprint and requires access only to DOMS/fedora to function.

 #Usage#